Powered by the Airbus-built Orion ESM

 Artemis II journey explained

 Artemis II is the first crewed mission of the NASA Artemis programme, carrying four astronauts on a 10-day journey around the Moon and back to Earth for the first time in over fifty years.
-The Orion spacecraft will orbit Earth several times, then embark on a four-day journey to the Moon, fly around our natural satellite, and return to Earth.
-During this flight, the crew will test the Airbus-built European Service Module (ESM) in real conditions, validating its performance as the spacecraft's vital engine room and life-support system.
+The Orion spacecraft orbited Earth before embarking on its journey to the Moon, flying around our natural satellite and returning safely to Earth.
+During this flight, the crew tested the Airbus-built European Service Module (ESM) in real-world conditions, successfully validating its performance as the spacecraft's vital engine room and life-support system.

 Artemis II rocket spotted at the launch pad